ashalfarhan/learn-eth/README.md

 Each contract (except for `inbox`) have their dedicated `deploy` script located in the `scripts` directory.
 But is requires you to provide infura project id and project secret, also your wallet private key to deploy the contract.

-> Note: Keep in mind that the deployment and other config should be set to the rinkeby testnet

 - After you have your infura project id and project secret, place them to .env

   ```shell